FireIceMan/GLC_framework/README.md

 You can use the demo on google colab [_here_](https://colab.research.google.com/drive/1h8tNyqPPnqfmG9g7BiD-w4jzSz-npnJa#scrollTo=lwZnojnDFM5Y) or download the `evolution_mechanism.ipynb` to run on your computer.

+### For generating artificial text
+Go to the folder `./fake generator` and watch the readme.

 ### For analysis of protein sequence, language, and general sequence
 1. Choose the discipline:
   - For protein sequence, please go to the folder `genetics`.